julianabpeixoto/data-science-portfolio/README.md

 **Public policy · Government data · Record linkage · Data quality**

 This volunteer project was developed in collaboration with a data team supporting a UK-based NGO operating in conflict-affected contexts.
-It focuses on cross-referencing and matching heterogeneous firearms import datasets to identify patterns and connections across documentation and importation data.
+It focuses on cross-referencing and matching heterogeneous datasets on firearms imports to identify patterns and connections across documentation and import data.

 The project involved extensive data cleaning, transformation, harmonization, and matching processes to improve the accuracy and reliability of cross-referenced data from different sources.